TrevorBagels/TrevorBagels.github.io/collections/_posts/2021-4-10-circlein.md

 ---
 layout: post
 title:  "100 Million Points in Fifteen Minutes"
-date: 2021-04-10
 desc: "Exploiting a vulnerability, becoming rich, and then reporting it.
 I was responsible, for the most part."
 ---

 ## Introduction
-A couple weeks ago, someone was talking about this application called [CircleIn](https://circleinapp.com), an app for task management, note-taking and note sharing, and overall productivity-boosting for things related to education.
+A couple weeks ago, a student at my university was talking about this application called <a target="_blank" href="https://circleinapp.com">CircleIn</a>, an app for task management, note-taking and note sharing, and overall productivity-boosting for things related to education.
 What this person was talking about, however, was the fact that they obtained **two million points in a single day**.
 For context, people don't usually exceed 1 million points in any given month.
 In fact, the average, as far as people at my university go, is about 72.9K points, if you're in on the top 100 of the leaderboard.
 Also, the points for each person resets at the end of each month.

 So how'd they do it?